Forge (character)

 Forge is a superhero appearing in American comic books published by Marvel Comics, most commonly in association with the X-Men.
 A mutant with an unsurpassed brilliance in technology, he has had a lengthy career as a government weapons contractor.
-Created by writer Chris Claremont and artist John Romita Jr., Forge first appeared in The Uncanny X-Men #184 (Aug.
-1984).
+Created by writer Chris Claremont and artist John Romita Jr., Forge first appeared in The Uncanny X-Men #184 (August 1984).

 Forge shared a romantic relationship with Storm and a brief affair with Mystique, which led him to associate with the X-Men and thus enhancing the technology at the X-Mansion.
 He was also a member of X-Factor.

 Publication history

-Forge was created by writer Chris Claremont and artist John Romita Jr. His first appearance was in The Uncanny X-Men #184 (Aug.
-1984).
+Forge was created by writer Chris Claremont and artist John Romita Jr., and first appeared in The Uncanny X-Men #184 (August 1984).

-Claremont's outline for the character's debut includes a real name of Forge, Daniel Lone Eagle, although the character was not named in Marvel canon.
+Claremont's outline for the character's debut identifies Forge as Daniel Lone Eagle, although that name has not been used for the character in Marvel canon.